-On January 7th-8th, 2021, Wisconsin Area Health Education Centers (WI AHEC) virtually hosted its 8th annual Interprofessional Case Competition (IPCC).
+On January 6th-7th, 2022, Wisconsin Area Health Education Centers (WI AHEC) virtually hosted its ninth annual Interprofessional Case Competition (IPCC).
 This traditionally in-person event brought together interdisciplinary teams of health professions students across multiple professional schools and programs, both private and public, to develop and present a proposed solution to a healthcare challenge.
-Eight teams were selected out of thirteen, all of which competed for a $3,000 first-place cash prize.
-The finalist teams were judged by a panel comprising of interprofessional leaders within Wisconsin’s healthcare community and represented all seven of the Wisconsin AHEC regions and the state program office.
+Eight teams were selected out of 17, all of which competed for a $3,000 first-place cash prize.
+The finalist teams were judged by a panel comprising of interprofessional leaders within Wisconsin’s healthcare community.

 Student teams were assigned a case study comprising of a complex healthcare dilemma, in which each team was expected to work together for two months to conduct an analysis of interprofessional efforts during the care of a patient within the community.
 The top teams then virtually presented their recommendations for enhanced interprofessional collaboration to the panel of judges.

 The panel consisted of the following community healthcare champions: Megan Cory, Medical Resident at Medical College of Wisconsin; Kari Decorah, Co-Director at Options Counseling Services; Andy Felton, Assistant Professor at University of Wisconsin-Stout; Roger Rego, Finance Director at Bridge Community Health Clinic; Kristin Stearns, Chief Executive Officer at Lakeshore Community Health Clinic.